mvassilev/HEPCon-docs/docs/source/moderator.rst

 Moderator control
 -----------------
 It is not unusual when a presentation actually starts with a delay or ahead of schedule.
-When attendees are interested in such a presentation chanses are they might not join the desired presentation on time because they would not know when it actually started.
+When attendees are interested in such a presentation chances are they might not join the desired presentation on time because they would not know when it actually started.

 Moderator Control is the place where a moderator could start and end a presentation dynamically so the attendees would know the actual start time.